What is Cupro Fabric? Production, Ethics, And Is It Sustainable?

 What is the cupro fabric used for?

 If you can think of any silk clothing, there’s most likely a cupro fabric version in the market.
-Cuprammonium rayon is super soft and skin-friendly, making it suitable for a wide range of clothing - from blouses to dresses that drape nicely, nightgowns, lingerie, scarves, and so on.
-Manufacturers also use this semi-synthetic fiber for lining men’s suits, giving it that luxurious feeling on the skin.
+Cuprammonium rayon is super soft and skin-friendly, making it suitable for a wide range of clothing—from blouses to nicely draped dresses, nightgowns, lingerie, scarves, etc. Manufacturers also use this semi-synthetic fiber to line men’s suits, giving them that luxurious feeling on the skin.

 You can also find cuprammonium rayon fabrics in sustainable winter coats and jackets.
 Its moisture-wicking properties also make it suitable for eco-friendly sweatpants and yoga clothes.
 The fabric is not very stretchy; however, Cupro blends well with other fabrics like spandex and elastane.